Pereskia grandifolia Haw.

 How to Grow and Care

-They like dry conditions and don't need to be repotted often, but still, it is a good idea to refresh their soil by repotting occasionally.
+They like dry conditions and don't need to be repotted often, but it is still a good idea to refresh their soil by occasionally repotting.
 Be careful when repotting any cactus not to get hurt by their sharp spines and lift the plant from its mix and replace it in a new container before backfilling with soil.
 Do not water for a few weeks after repotting.
 See more at: How to Grow and Care for Pereskia.

 Pereskia grandifolia is native to northeastern Brazil.